-Unawareness of market regulations and other parameters make beginner traders to fall in the trap of profit sharing scams.
+Unawareness of market regulations and other parameters leads beginner traders to fall into the trap of profit-sharing scams.

-Let’s dive in to understand all about this scam, how scamsters use this for their own benefits and how you can protect yourself from falling victim to it.
+Let’s dive in to understand all about this scam, how scamsters use this for their own benefit, and how you can protect yourself from falling victim to it.

 What is a Profit Sharing Scam?

-Answer honestly, if someone approaches you and show you fake PnLs, fake money and show you dreams of getting rich overnight by trading in stock market how many of you get influenced.
+Answer honestly, if someone approaches you and shows you fake P&Ls, fake money, and shows you dreams of getting rich overnight by trading in the stock market, how many of you get influenced?

 Well, most of you!

-This is what happening now a days and these scammers are taking advantage of this.
+This is what is happening nowadays and these scammers are taking advantage of this.

 Among different types of scams profit sharing typically involves fraudulent investment advisory firms or individual advisors who promise investors a share of the profits from stock market trades.

-In all fund is yours, account is yours, but the one controlling & operating is the one who is using it for his or her benefit.
+In all funds are yours, the account is yours, but the one controlling & operating is the one who is using it for his or her benefit.

-So, it all start with some ads on social media or reels showing fake money, PnL etc where they left some kind of link for you to get in touch.
+So, it all starts with some ads on social media or reels showing fake money, P&L, etc, where they left some kind of link for you to get in touch.

-Once you click on that link and add your details you are added in one of the WhatsApp or Telegram Groups.
-Not for your benefit but to induce you more by showing fake PnLs of their fake client and fake trades.
+Once you click on that link and add your details, you will be added to one of the WhatsApp or Telegram Groups.
+Not for your benefit, but to induce you more by showing fake P&Ls of their fake client and fake trades.

 In no time, you get influenced and check his products & services.

-Here, scammer leave no room for you to go back and offer you profit sharing agreement with guaranteed profit and attractive numbers.
+Here, scammers leave no room for you to go back and offer you profit profit-sharing agreement with guaranteed profit and attractive numbers.
 That’s it, you end up getting into the agreement.

 Now, the scam begins.

 Scammers work to gain your confidence initially by delivering small profits.
-Once they gain your trust they ask you to add more funds in your trading account.
+Once they gain your trust, they ask you to add more funds to your trading account.

-As soon as you add more fund, the scammer takes maximum position in the market resulting in loss of entire capital and then disappear from everywhere.
+As soon as you add more funds, the scammer takes maximum position in the market, resulting in loss of entire capital and then disappears from everywhere.
 By the time you realize what has happened, it’s often too late to recover the funds.

 We came across one such story where Suryaprakash (name changed) got scammed and lost capital of ₹3,00,000.
 He narrated his story to one of our team members, explaining that he came across an Instagram page named Grow Investment (name changed) and entered his details.